shishu94/Klipperotchy/README.md

 ```

 ## Staert bridge
-TODO: cleanup this section, add systemd for autostart, consider package the flask app (wheel) and use Waitress to run the server.
+TODO: consider package the flask app (wheel) and use Waitress to run the server.

 The app runs via flask.
 To start it simply run this in ssh.
 This will start the bridge on port 5000.
 Feel free to change the port if needed.